+Old Term New Term

+Inactive Disabled

+DOWN Inactive

-Old Term New Term Inactive Disabled DOWN Inactive CXFS 6.4 Tł The 007-5618-003 version contains the following: • The ability to use ssh(1) to communicate with the added in ISSP 2.3 e Brocade switch for fencing, • Clarifications about setting system-tunable kernel parameters CXFS 6.6 Tł The 007-5618-004 version includes the following changes: • Support for SUSE Linux Enterprise Server (SLES) administration nodes.
-11 SP2 server-capable • Support for the reset_user attribute to the crec cxfs_admin (added in ISSP 2.5).
-This lets you s system controller port, which may not apply to a change the system controller user, consult the had et the user name for the node's ll systems.
-If you wish to set or • The new section "Use Appropriate affinity Values in /etc/failover2.conf for XVM Devices". • Clarifications to the following sections: "Physical Storage Tools" - "Stability Issues on Clients Due to Token Opt imizations" • It is no longer necessary to create the files /etc/ and /etc/apache2/conf.d/xvm.conf when the CXFS GUI and XVM GUI.
+- The ability to use ssh(1) to communicate with the Brocade switch for fencing, added in ISSP 2.3 - Clarifications about setting system-tunable kernel parameters

+The 007-5618-004 version includes the following changes:

+- Support for SUSE Linux Enterprise Server (SLES) 11 SP2 server-capable administration nodes. - Support for the reset_user attribute to the create and modify operations in cxfs_admin (added in ISSP 2.5).
+This lets you set the user name for the node's system controller port, which may not apply to all systems.
+If you wish to set or change the system controller user, consult the hardware manual for your node. - The new section "Use Appropriate affinity Values in /etc/failover2.conf for XVM Devices". - Clarifications to the following sections: - "Physical Storage Tools" - "Stability Issues on Clients Due to Token Optimizations" - It is no longer necessary to create the files /etc/apache2/conf.d/cxfs.conf and /etc/apache2/conf.d/xvm.conf when running the web-based version of the CXFS GUI and XVM GUI.